Process

 Step 1: Request

-• You test the form in Adobe Acrobat to make sure it works.
+• You test the form as PDF with Adobe Acrobat.

 Step 5: Delivery